 Quality and interoperability of data

-Ultimately, of course, the success of these devices depends on the quality and interoperability of data via integrated technology platforms, as deftly explained by my colleague Joe Corrigan, who works as our Head of Intelligent Healthcare.
+Ultimately, of course, the success of these devices depends on the quality and interoperability of data via integrated technology platforms, as deftly explained by my colleague Joe Corrigan, our Head of Intelligent Healthcare, who explains why digital biomarkers are vital for a patient-empowering connected health future.
 The panel at DDF unanimously agreed that the best results come when data scientists have a deep understanding of biology and the wider pharma landscape.
 The urgent imperative, then, is to close the loop between biological sciences and data.

 For me, this is the way to hone drug delivery technology so that it offers truly powerful personalised and predictive elements.
 It’s vital to avoid a disconnect between what engineers conceive and what biology offers in terms of data, insight and intelligence.
 CC’s own Harshal Shah fielded plenty of questions around the technical feasibility and commercial opportunities of this kind of collaboration during his DDF speaker session on the importance of miniature active implants for drug delivery.